ELEMENTAL READINGS II

 Verity Platt (Classics/Art History, Cornell University): “Seeing Through Water in Classical Antiquity”

-Nancy Worman (Classics, Barnard University): Response
+Nancy Worman (Classics, Barnard College, Columbia University): Response

 5:00-5:30Coffee Break